Pony-Driland/Website/docs/pages/artistTips.md

 Attention!!!
 Look for help from your friends who understand about Generative AI before doing this process, and they will help you create the best possible AI performance of your art style (Don't make the accident you make the process of yourself sending data from your drawings to a random company).

-If you are able to build this community, search for websites like CivitAI to promote the AI model of your art style.
+If you are able to build this community, search for websites like CivitAI to promote the AI model of your art style, and build an environment in your Discord server especially for it.
 Learn how to write good licenses to define how prompters can use your AI Model.
+Some websites already have tools for you to set in your license the permissions that the user can use in your art style.

 Remember that an AI model is not just something fun, it is the ultimate preservation of something you created to be used by other people.
-The whole story of your work years will be saved forever in a file that everyone will want to download in the coming years.
+The whole story of your art work will be saved in a file that everyone will want to download in the coming years.

 If you don't have a Patreon yet, build a dedicated Patreon especially for you to work in your AI Model, and you can continue drawing freely to add even more content to your AI Model.
 Your Patreon can be dedicated to prompters sending monthly donations while you provide early access to content from your AI model.

+<h5>What are the main benefits of being an artist developing an AI Model of Art Style?</h5>

+The first extremely obvious part is that you are an artist, you have complete freedom to expand the possibilities of your AI Model using your drawing super power.

+If many people love your art style, you will create a "pandemic" of your art style in the internet.
+That means more people will want to know this art style, and they will want to know who you are, and support you.

+Your Art Style will receive an official name created by you, and even if other AI Trainers make Model Merge, they will have to mention the name of your AI Model.

+All AI art derivations using your art style will automatically have credits for you if they are being published in websites like CivitAI.

+You have more dissemination power than traditional artists of the 2020s.
+Let the prompters do the entire promote art for you.

 If you have OCs inside this AI Model, try creating chatbots of your official OCs for people to have fun.
 Partner with other AI models to further promote your name, and extend the logivity of your artist name in the Internet!
 This is a huge chest of opportunities for several artists.